Industrial Electrical Safety Explained

 • Treat all equipment as live until lockout/tagout, testing and grounding procedures have been implemented

-• Always wear proper Personal Protective Equipment (PPE) and clothing in areas where potential electrical hazards and arc flash situations are present
+• Always wear proper Personal Protective Equipment (PPE) and clothing in areas where potential hazards and arc flash situations are present.

-There are more than 300 electrocutions and some 4,000 injuries in the workplace each year directly related to electrical hazards.
-Although not the leading cause of workplace injuries, electrical hazards cause serious injury and death, and are costly to the employer.
-Often overlooked, grounding is a major component of electrical safety, as outlined in the OSHA manual in part 1910.305, subpart S, Wiring Design.
+There are more than 300 electrocutions and some 4,000 injuries in the workplace each year directly related to hazards.
+Although not the leading cause of workplace injuries, hazards cause serious injury and death and are costly to the employer.
+Often overlooked, grounding is a major component of electrical safety, as outlined in OSHA 1910.305, subpart S, Wiring Design.
+Organizations can benchmark programs against electrical safety requirements to close gaps and improve accountability.

-Good grounding creates a low-resistance path so electrical charges will flow safely away from the work area, so they won’t cause harm.
-Normally grounding is built in as a permanent part of the electrical system but should never be taken for granted.
+Good electrical grounding creates a low-resistance path socharges can flow safely away from the work area, preventing harm.
+Normally, grounding is built into the power system as a permanent part, but it should never be taken for granted.
+These principles align with proven electrical safety workplace practices that emphasize verification and maintenance.

 Proper tagout procedures (of electrical boxes and equipment) are a major component of any safety program.
-“Tagging out” is in reference to locking circuit breakers or start-up panels, and attaching warning tags so that no other worker throws the switch by mistake.
+“Tagging out” refers to locking circuit breakers or start-up panels and attaching warning tags so that no other worker accidentally throws the switch.
+Clear labelling and documentation are essential elements within broader electrical safety procedures that prevent inadvertent energization.

-In Canada, the Canadian Standards Association established in 2006 CAN/CSA-Z1000-06, Occupational Health and Safety Management Systems (OHSMS) as the national standard.
-Included in section 4.4.2 and 4.4.3 are the preventive and protective measures, and the application of such.
+In Canada, the Canadian Standards Association established CAN/CSA-Z1000-06, Occupational Health and Safety Management Systems (OHSMS) as the national standard.
+Sections 4.4.2 and 4.4.3 include the preventive and protective measures and their application.
 These include:

 • elimination of the hazard;

-• identifying the nature and extend of the hazards and risk;
+• identifying the nature and extent of the hazards and risks;

 • the degree of hazard and risk reduction required; and